ash9201/spotify-shiny-app/README.md

 # Project Repository

-This repository will contain **ALL** the code, analysis, document and presentation for your group project.
+This repository contains **ALL** the code, analysis, document and presentation for the spotify project.